About the Diabetes Risk Panel

 What is it?

 The Diabetes Risk Panel with Score predicts a patient’s risk of developing diabetes.
-It produces a full and accurate picture of diabetes risk using four key components:
+It provides four components:

 - Lipid panel with reflex to direct LDL

 - Glucose measurement